WebDesigner32/LinuxServerConfiguration/README.md

 `ssh -v grader@52.27.40.156 -p2200`, and then click `Enter`.

-Once this is complete, you must provide the password, which is: `bell24OK`.
+Once this is complete, you must provide the password.
+You must request it from me personally if I have not already provided it to you.
 Once provided, click `Enter`.
 You are now logged in!

 From there, you can access the same functionality from the project for my repo